SoraTM/mobile_detect_block_show/README.txt

 Requires the Mobile detect https://www.drupal.org/project/mobile_detect

-Install as usual, should be under Other package right below Browscap.
+Install as usual, should be under Other package right below Mobile detect.

  - Configure a block.
  - Under Visibility settings locate the "Is Mobile" tab.
- - To hide the block in mobile select "Hide in mobile".
- - To show the block in mobile select "Show in mobile only".